aiven/aiven-docs/docs/products/cassandra/howto/disable-cross-cluster-replication.md

 1. Log in to [Aiven Console](https://console.aiven.io/).

-2. From the **Services** page, select an Aiven for Apache Cassandra service on which you\'d like to enable CCR.
+2. From the **Services** page, select an Aiven for Apache Cassandra service on which you'd like to enable CCR.

 3. In the **Overview** page of the service, navigate to the **Cross Cluster Replication** section and select the name of the service